Mardekaar/RefindPlus/BUILDING.md

 ### Install Image Converter

-The mtoc/ocmtoc utilities convert the macOS Mach-O image format to the PE/COFF format required by the UEFI specifications.
+The mtoc/ocmtoc utilities convert the Mac OS Mach-O image format to the PE/COFF format required by the UEFI specifications.

-On macOS 10.15 Catalina/Older, use...
+On Mac OS 10.15 Catalina/Older, use...
 ```
 $ brew uninstall ocmtoc && brew install mtoc && brew upgrade mtoc
 ```

-On macOS 11.x Big Sur/Newer or if MTOC fails on Catalina/Older, use...
+On Mac OS 11.x Big Sur/Newer or if MTOC fails on Catalina/Older, use...
 ```
 $ brew uninstall mtoc && brew install ocmtoc && brew upgrade ocmtoc
 ```